alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 Upload the visualization file and confirm that the sample, feature, and read counts match that of the feature-table.qza produced from DADA2.<br>

 ## STEP 10: Merging Classification Files
 To retrieve your final taxa table, you will need to merge all of your classification files which can be a bit tricky.
-Before doing this, I like to determine how many features were annotated within each classfication file to make sure that merging is occurring correctly.
+Prior to merging, I find it helpful to determine how many features were annotated within each classfication file in order to make sure that merging is occurring correctly.
 To do this, all of the clalssification.qza Qiime artifacts will need to be converted into a visualization file.
 ```
 qiime metadata tabulate \
   --m-input-file path/to/search/results/database/directory-95/classification.qza \